-The department reports to Gerhard Lahner and was merged with the Asset Liability Management department at the end of 2021.
-The observation, measurement and optimisation of future cash flows on the asset and liabilities sides are the main responsibilities of the Asset Liability Management unit.
+The department reports to Managing Board member Gerhard Lahner.
+The observation, measurement and optimisation of future cash flows on the asset and liabilities sides are the main responsibilities of the Asset Liability Management department.
 It is also responsible for the exchange of knowledge and improvements in the Group in this area.